 Davis overruled the secretary of war and supported Polk.

 Meanwhile, Federal gunboats U.S.S.
-Lexington and Tyler traded fire with Confederate gunboat C.S.S.
+Lexington and Tyler traded fire with the Confederate gunboat C.S.S.
 Yankee and fired on Confederate shore batteries at Hickman.
-Commander John Rodgers of Tyler observed that Confederates had assembled a large force and a battery at Hickman to fire on Federal vessels trying to pass.
+Commander John Rodgers of the Tyler observed that Confederates had assembled a large force and a battery at Hickman to fire on Federal vessels trying to pass.
 Rodgers later reported that “the (Confederate) army at Hickman is considerable.”

 - Catton, Bruce, The American Heritage Picture History of the Civil War.
 New York: American Heritage Publishing Co., 1960.